mctinker/Map-Tasker/README.md

 A: Prerequisites:

-1- Desktop and Android device on the same local network.
+1- Browser and Android device on the same local network.

 2- The ['Http Server Example' Tasker Project](https://shorturl.at/bwCD4) installed and active on the Android device, server running.